 WHO WE ARE

 Clients at Steady Hope Counseling find virtual therapy to be just as powerful as in-person therapy.
 It’s more accessible and really convenient, especially for those who live on the other side of town or if you’re a parent of littles.
 If you do have worries about doing therapy virtually, these won’t be glazed over.
-We want to talk about your worries and help provide some tips.
+We want to talk about your worries and help provide some tips to get the most out of virtual therapy.

 Yes!
 The feedback we have heard from clients and read through research is that virtual therapy can be just as effective if not more so than in-person sessions.